 According to the National Meteor Society, several meteors are visible every night.
-Of course, there are many other things to see in the night sky, like the Milky Way, constellations, planets and even the Northern Lights.
-There are some important factors that ensure that you have the best conditions for stargazing.
+Of course, there are many other things to see in the night sky, like the Milky Way, constellations, planets, and even the Northern Lights.
+There are some important factors to consider that ensure you have the best conditions for stargazing.

-3. Watch the moon phases.
+- Watch the moon phases.
 The brightness of a full moon can also wash the light from the stars out of the sky.
-Currently, it’s a waxing crescent, and will be visible at 45 percent tomorrow.
-That’s better than a full moon, but the best nights for stargazing are the days just before and after a new moon, when the moon is virtually invisible.
+The best nights for stargazing are the days just before and after a new moon, when the moon is virtually invisible.

-There are few supplies you might want to bring along also:
+There are a few supplies you might want to bring along also:

 - A flashlight to find your way in the dark.
 One with a red lens that won’t create light pollution is best.
 You can make your own by simply taping a piece of red cellophane over the lens of a regular flashlight.

 - Your camera and a tripod.
 You’ll need to take long exposure pictures to capture the night sky, so a tripod is essential.